top of page

 Alfred popes house.jpg

-Someone visiting Georgetown today may see it as another wealthy enclave in a continuously gentrifying Washington, DC.
-However, this charming area that boasts high-end shopping and gourmet restaurants has a diverse past.
+Before it was a part of Washington, DC, Georgetown was an independent, bustling port city that boasted thriving trades in many goods, including slaves.
 At one point African Americans counted for as much as 30% of the Georgetown population.
 Descendants of enslaved peoples and free black folk have lived in Georgetown for generations, but their contributions to its history do not often receive recognition.
 This tour will reveal the stories of the black citizens who made their mark on one of DC’s oldest neighborhoods.

 Historic